energysistem/manuals/39725-Energy_Phone_Pro_HD/en/02-maintenance.md

 ## Care and maintenance
-* Do not expose your Energy Smartphone to impacts, dust, direct sunlight, humidity or high temperatures.
+* Do not expose your Energy Phone to impacts, dust, direct sunlight, humidity or high temperatures.
 * Do not use abrasive or corrosive cleaners.
 * Keep the device clean and dust free using a soft, dry cloth.
 * Charge the battery when the display shows the low battery icon.
 Only charge with the adapter included in your smartphone.